Leading Tech Startup ‘Building’ Forty New UK Care Homes in 2019

 As the UK care home sectors continue to struggle with a combination of an ageing population, coupled with a lack of funding to get new projects off the ground, Elder is celebrating unprecedented growth by using unique technology to make care in the home a suitable alternative.

-While financial pressures are forcing traditional care homes to increase size, Elder is focused on delivering person-centred care.
+While financial pressures are forcing traditional care homes to increase size (read Aged Care Financial Advice for more on this), Elder is focused on delivering person-centred care.

 The platform uses its continuously evolving matching algorithm to act as an introductory agency, matching professional and vetted live-in carers with families across the UK.
 This same technology allows them to provide a carer within as little as 24 hours, unprecedented in the sector.
 These carers are now operating in over 300 towns and cities nationwide, from south-west England to the Isle of Skye.